chainapsis/cosmos-sdk-interchain-account/docs/starport/README.md

-# Interchain Accounts Starport Documentation
+# Bootstrap an Interchain Accounts Testnet using Starport

 Interchain Accounts currently experimentally supports [Starport v0.13.1](https://github.com/tendermint/starport/releases/tag/v0.13.1).
 However, it should be noted that stability is not guaranteed as the module import functionality is an experimental feature.